So what makes a good password?

 This is a common question we get asked particularly at the beginning of the month when many on campus are preparing to change their password when they come due for the annual password change required to maintain their Allegheny network account.

-- being of reasonable length (at least 14 characters)
+- is of reasonable length (at least 14 characters)

 - has some complexity